almonk/dpm/README.md

 I'll create a new Palette.json file wit the command `palette touch`.

 This creates a skeleton Palette file in the local directory.
-Let's open it and add some fonts and Skethc plugins we use on this project.
+Let's open it and add some fonts and Sketch plugins we use on this project.
 The resulting Palette.json file should look something like this...

 ```JSON
 {